The Fetishist (Min novel): Reception

 People ranked the novel as one of the "Best Books To Read in January 2024", 14/21.
 It cited Marion Winik of the Seattle Times, who described the novel as "a delightful, fantastic novel".
+It was listed as one listed as one of the Best Books of the Year in "Harpers Bazaar and the Boston Globe.

 Sophia Nguyen of the Washington Post described the work as "ahead of its time".
-Lauren Leblanc of the Los Angeles Times also described the book as such.
+Lauren LeBlanc of the Los Angeles Times also described the book as such.

 Publishers Weekly stated that "the technicolor, Tarantino-esque crime plot can be great fun."
 The PW review stated that The Fetishist "initially sets out to restore a sense of humanity to" Daniel's victims, and that how Daniel atones and how the novel focuses on that "is a curious and somewhat frustrating" development.

+Kelly Martin of National Public Radio said that there was "boisterous, prickly prose"; ultimately her review was mostly positive.
+She argued that Kyoko's segments were the least strong in the story.
+Kirkus Reviews cites an issue with the ending of the novel, noting it is framed as a fairy tale, "perhaps to relieve the concern that these stories, gaping with grief, have sealed a bit too neatly by the end."